 Removing navigation from your page is another way to optimize and achieve a higher conversion rate with your landing page.

 For example, Career Point College removed the top navigation on its landing page and modified the form layout.
 The result was an increase in conversion rate of 336%.

-And SparkPage increased its conversion rate from 9.2% to 17.6% in the month they ran a test and removed the top navigation.
+And, SparkPage increased its conversion rate from 9.2% to 17.6% in the month when they ran a test and removed the top navigation.

 Removing navigations on your landing page will lift your conversions.
 A lot of authors, information marketers and public speakers are doing exactly that.

 Before we wrap up landing page optimization, we have to address the call-to-action.
 If you’re using a CTA button on your landing page, the words you use will either persuade people to act or chase them away.
 Avoid boring copy on your buttons.